 Q. Can I install a Level 3 charger at home?

 A. Level 3 chargers are not suitable for homes due to their high power levels and prohibitive costs.

 Q. How do I maximize my electric car battery life?

-A. The top 3 ways to maximize the battery life of your Electric Vehicle include; limiting fast charging especially in winters, charging it when the battery percentage lies between 25% to 75%, avoiding parking the car in heated for an extended period.
+A. The top 3 ways to maximize the battery life of your Electric Vehicle include; limiting fast charging especially in winter, charging it when the battery percentage lies between 25% to 75%, and avoiding parking the car in a heated for an extended period.